fls-bioinformatics-core/genomics/utils/README.markdown

 Usage: `extract_reads.py OPTIONS infile [infile ...]`

 Extract subsets of reads from each of the supplied files according to specified criteria (e.g. random, matching a pattern etc).
+Input files can be any mixture of FASTQ (.fastq, .fq), CSFASTA (.csfasta) and QUAL (.qual).
-Output file names are the input file names with '.subset' appended.
+Output file names will be the input file names with '.subset' appended.

 Options:

     --version             show program's version number and exit -h, --help            show this help message and exit -m PATTERN, --match=PATTERN
-                          Extract records that match regular expression PATTERN -n N                  Extract N random records from the input file(s) (default 500).
-If multiple files are specified, the same subsets will be extracted for each.
+                          Extract records that match Python regular expression PATTERN
+    -n N                  Extract N random records from the input file(s) (default 500).
+If multiple input files are specified, the same subsets will be extracted for each.

 fastq_edit.py